Maoni0/realmon/README.md

 # realmon
-A monitoring tool that tells you when GCs happen in a process and some characteristics about these GCs
+This is a monitoring tool that tells you when GCs happen in a .NET process and characteristics about these GCs.